 The Benefits of Decentralized Finance (DeFi)

 The advantages of decentralized finance increase with every project that appears on the market.
-Obviously, its biggest benefit is convenient access to financial services for those who could not penetrate the classic, centralized system for various reasons.
+Its most significant benefit is convenient access to financial services for those who could not penetrate the classic, centralized system for various reasons.

 For now, we can observe these essential benefits of decentralized finance: